Report Sick or Injured Marine Mammals

 Seals and sea lions temporarily “haul-out” on land to rest.
 Harbor seal mothers often leave their pups ashore while they’re feeding at sea.
 A beached whale, dolphin, or porpoise should be reported immediately.

-Observe the animal from a distance of at least 50 feet.
+Observe the animal from a distance of at least 25 feet, or two car lengths away.
 Keep people and dogs away.

 Note physical characteristics such as size, presence of external earflaps, and fur color.
 This helps us determine the species, what rescue equipment and volunteers are needed.